telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/AngularJS/customize-treeview-checkbox-template.md

       </script>
     ```

-The TreeView is initialized as a Kendo UI component and loads its own data source.
-AngularJS bindings are applied consequently.
-Therefore, to update the `ng-model` within the template, assign `ng-model=dataItem` and configure it yourself.

 When using the Kendo UI checkboxes, make sure the [`input` element is immediately followed by a `label` element]({% slug themesandappearnce_kendoui_desktopwidgets %}#customize-checkboxes-and-radio-buttons).
 Otherwise, without a `label`, the `k-checkbox` class will apply a `display : none` style.

 The example below demonstrates how to: